garfix/nli-go/doc/remarks.md

+# 2020-04-17

+So there are multiple forms of quantification.
+And I think I have found a way to represent them.
+I created a page `shrdlu-theorems.md` that describes the important PLANNER functions.
+SHRDLU's `THFIND` is particularly interesting here.

+First off, the `np` will always produce a `quant`, but this quant will only have a quantifier and a scope:

+    { rule: np(E1) -> qp(Q1) nbar(E1),                                     sense: quant(Q1, sem(1), E1, sem(2)) }

+Note that the `sem(parent)` has gone.
+Such a quant will then serve as an argument in a second order relation.

+Next, it is necessary to make a distinction between `too little`, `enough`, and `too many` matches.
+The quantifier determines this.
+The quantification relations are iterators.
+They try every permutation of the ranges of elements.
+As long as too little matches are found, keep looking.
+The first match that makes the result enough will do.
+When the system finds too many results, it fails.

+Now, this is the relation for commands; it says: go through all permutations of the ranges and for each of them do `do_pick_up()` until `enough` matches are found. `do` only fails if `not enough` permutations could be found.

+    'pick' 'up' np(E1) -> do(sem(3), do_pick_up(e1))

+For example: "pick up 2 or 3 boxes" will iterate over all boxes, tries to pick up each of them, but stop as soon as 2 is reached. "pick up a red block" will iterate over all red boxes, try to pick up each of them and stops if one succeeds.

+This is the relation for questions; it says: go through all permutations of the ranges and for of them do `support()` until `too many` matches are found.
+It fails both if `too little` or `too many` matches were found.

+    np(E1) support() np(E2) -> find(sem(1) sem(3), support(E1, E2))

+For example: "does every parent have 2 children" will go through all parents, and for each parent, go through all children; it stops when 3 children were found for a parent; then fails immediately.
+Also fails if some parents had less then 2 children.

+As for declarations, this is a whole different ball-game.
+I will deal with that later on.

 # 2020-04-15

 There is a user!
 Vladyslav Nesterovskyi has taken an interest in the library.
 He asks the right questions and I hope I can help him out.
 The library is now conceptually rather stable, but it lacks many features and it easiliy cracks with the wrong input.
 I bid him to be patient and offered to assist him if I can (and the requests are in line with the intent of the library).